webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

     B <-- WebRTC --> F1
 ```

-`apprtc` serves the browser HTTP routes, but it does not hold room membership or live browser socket state. `signaling` owns separate V1 and V2 room tables, so the same visible text (for example `"42"`) can independently identify a V1 string-keyed room and V2 numeric room:
+`apprtc` serves the browser HTTP routes, but it does not hold room membership or live browser socket state. `signaling` owns separate V1 and V2 room tables keyed by different types — opaque strings for V1, UUIDs for V2 — so the two namespaces cannot collide:

 ```text
 V1RoomTable: Map<String, V1Room<String>>